ChrisChicas/Favorite-Movies/README.md

 | /movies/:movieId/edit | Form to edit an existing movie |

 ## Back-End Routes
-These are all of the Spring Boot controller routes:
+These are all the Spring Boot controller routes:

 | Method | Path | Purpose |
 | ----- | ------ | ------ |